top of page

 -

-The stool was on display at Leisure Center, a department store in Vancouver, Canada.
+The stool was also on display at Leisure Center, a department store in Vancouver, Canada.
 On the bottom of this page, there are some photos of the store and how the work was displayed in their space.
 (Image courtesy of Leisure Center)

 bottom of page